gabelstapler6/dwm-statusbar-avd/README.md

 The daemon creates a modular status bar by updating the X root window name when it receives a request on its named pipe.
-It takes an ordered list of modules as a parameter, and calls a function in each module to compute a section of the status bar.
-Each section is cached and only recomputed upon request.
-These requests are made by writing to a named pipe that the daemon creates, `/tmp/avdd-fifo`.
+It takes an ordered list of modules as a parameter, and calls a function in each module to compute a section of the status bar when it receives a request to update that section.

 The Scheduler
 -------------

-The scheduler creates requests by writing a module name to the named pipe for each module it wants the daemon to run to update that section of the status bar.
+The scheduler creates requests by writing a module name to the named pipe for each section of the status bar that it wants to daemon to update.
 It can send requests immediately, after some delay, or repeatedly at some interval.

 Installation
 ------------